Crime & Safety

 According to the report, a male family member told the authorities "that they were woken up by the parrot to the smell of smoke in the residence."

-Several calls to phone numbers listed for the family were not returned.
-But police said that the family said they thought their hot water heater was the culprit in the blaze.
+Several calls to phone numbers listed for the family were not returned last week.
+But the family told police they thought their hot water heater was to blame.

-The fire started in the kitchen, the report says.
+The fire started in the kitchen, the police report says.

 Help From Beyond